GLEECBTC/komodo-docs-mdx/postman/generated/NOTES.md

 #### Missing methods

-If a method is missing from the `kdf_methods.json` file, it will be reported as missing in `postman/generated/reports/missing_methods.json` (TODO: Currently this report is empty.
+If a method is missing from the `kdf_methods_v2.json`/`kdf_methods_legacy.json` files, it will be reported as missing in `postman/generated/reports/missing_methods.json` (TODO: Currently this report is empty.
 We need to craft a way to figure this out from existing docs).

 #### Missing requests